 Why Do We Have Fines?

 We charge fines on some materials so that everyone can continue to access the resources we share.
-The library is for all of us, and these fines encourage us to be considerate to each other.
+The library is for all of us, and these fines encourage equitable access for highly used library equipment.

 What Fines Do We Charge?

-- Other library technology (calculators, digital cameras, etc.): $1 fine per hour late.
-Replacement fee equal to cost of the item.
+- Other library technology (calculators, digital cameras, etc.): Replacement fee equal to cost of the item.

 - 60 days for general collection items, including books